 - Your body keeps the score so you may experience multiple physical ailments or fatigue.

 - A feeling of numbness as you go through your day,week, years.

 - The sense that you are not the author and creator of your life story.

-- An ever-present sense of sadness or depression that may not be debilitating, but seems to block your access to joy or happiness.
+- An ever-present sense of sadness or depression that may not be debilitating, but seems to block your access to joy or happiness and healthy relationships.

 - The need to stay busy to avoid the self-criticisms running in the back of your head.